Recipes to Give Your Holiday Dinner an International Twist

 (Tip from Chef Meredith Youngson of Chef’s Plate: Boost flavour to all your sauces, dressings and soups with a dash of Miso and soy sauce or Tamari.)

 Or, of course, you can forgo the cooking altogether and take advantage of holiday take-out offerings from your favourite local restaurant or grocery store.

-How to Dress Your Best For A Zoom Party
+Virtual Celebrations: How to Dress Your Best for a Zoom Party

-You can take your globetrotting gourmet celebration to the next level by sharing it with friends and family on a video platform like Zoom or Google Meet.
-Simply decide on a theme, put together a playlist and share recipes —may we suggest a Royal-inspired tea or tropical beach fare for grounded snowbirds? — so you’re eating from the same menu.
+Friends and family far from home?
+You can take your globetrotting gourmet celebration to the next level by sharing it on a video platform like Zoom or Google Meet.
+Simply decide on a theme, put together a playlist and share recipes —may we suggest a Royal-inspired tea or tropical beach fare for snowbirds yearning to take flight? — so you’re eating from the same menu.
 Or, if you’d prefer to limit your party to one course, you can share an appetizer or dessert and raise a glass together.

 Whatever route you decide to go, present yourself in your best light with these tips from Zoomer News (a ZoomerMedia property), including advice for the most flattering camera angles, lighting and backdrops.
 And as the video points out, there is another benefit to having your party virtually: your laptop or device will let only one person speak at once.
 If you’re from a family who constantly talks over one another, that’s a Christmas miracle indeed!